patrickbwarren/transam-triton/TRIMCC.md

 ```
 The `-C` option prints the data out in the most useful format.

-Note that you may have to add yourself the `dialout` group
+Note that to use the serial device with `-t` option you may have to
-to use the serial device.
-This is not necessary if just compiling
-`.tri` codes with `-o`.
+add yourself to the `dialout` group.

 ### Disassembler (`disasm8080.py`)